OnitiFR/barry/README.md

 ### Development

-For the server, use the `dev` tag for (extremely) reduced timings, examples :
+For the server, use the `dev` tag for (extremely) reduced timings, examples:
 - `go run -tags dev ./cmd/barryd/ -trace -pretty`
 - `go build -tags dev ./cmd/barryd/`
 - …

+For the client, use something like:
+- `go install ./cmd/barry && barry -c ~/.barry.dev.toml`